Last Updated on

 2. Can I Have Spinach Salad During Pregnancy?

 Yes, you can have spinach salad during pregnancy as long as you make sure that the spinach leaves you are using are fresh and do not have marks or holes in them.
 Also, before you add spinach leaves to your salad wash them properly and eat the salad fresh.

 Although spinach isn’t your ultimate vegetable for all pregnancy ailments, it can provide you with enough and more nutrients that you will need during pregnancy.
-If you are considering adding spinach during pregnancy and you are on many medications, talk to your paediatrician regarding how much spinach you are allowed to eat.
+If you are considering adding spinach during pregnancy and you are on medication, talk to your dietician regarding how much spinach you are allowed to eat.
 Add a little bit of it, and you’ll slowly notice its benefits.

 Also Read: Eating Lady Finger while Pregnant